GLOSSARY OF TERMS AND ACRONYMS

 PSYCHIATRIC DEFINITIONS

-Anxiety disorder: Condition where worries and fears lead to nervousness and unease and which interfere with daily activities…often exacerbated by presence of imminent event where there is an uncertain outcome.
+Anxiety disorder: Condition in which worries and fears lead to nervousness and unease and which interfere with daily activities, and cause clinically significant distress.
+Often exacerbated by the presence of an imminent event where there is an uncertain outcome.

-Bipolar disorder: Cyclic mood disorder with episodes of mania and depression.
-Bipolar 1 is differentiated from Bipolar 2 in that mania is associated with Bipolar 1, whereas both variations include depression and hypomania.
+Bipolar disorder: Cyclic mood symptoms with episodes of mania and depression.
+Bipolar I is differentiated from Bipolar II in that mania is associated with Bipolar I, whereas both variations include depression and hypomania (see below).

-Borderline personality disorder (BPD): Disorder characterized by emotional dysregulation resulting in unstable interpersonal relationships, strong emotional affect, and a distorted sense of self
+Borderline personality disorder (BPD): Disorder characterized by emotional dysregulation resulting in unstable interpersonal relationships, strong emotional affect, attention-seeking behaviors, fear of abandonment, and a distorted sense of self.

 Delusion: False belief which dominates individual’s thinking despite evidence to the contrary.

-Depression: Mood disorder with pessimistic sense of inadequacy and despondent lack of activity
+Depression: Mood disorder with a pessimistic sense of inadequacy and despondent lack of activity.
+There are different types of depression, and the symptoms can mildly, moderately, or severely impact the individual.

 DSM: The Diagnostic and Statistical Manual of Mental Disorders, produced by the American Psychiatric Association, lists symptoms and diagnoses of mental illnesses.
-Medical professionals must use its definitions for insurance billing purposes.
+Professionals must use its definitions for insurance billing purposes.
 Certain diagnoses (Schizophrenia, Bipolar Disorder, and Depression) are considered Serious Mental Illnesses (SMI).

-Hallucination: Perception in which things are seen or heard which are not seen nor heard.
+Hallucination: Perception in which things are seen or heard which are not seen nor heard in ordinary reality.

 Hypomania: Episode of increased energy, lasting for hours or days, in which there is no loss of being in touch with reality.

-Paranoia: Condition of thinking where individual judges other persons or situations as personally threatening.
+Paranoia: Condition of thinking where an individual judges other persons or situations as personally threatening.

-Post-Traumatic Stress Disorder (PTSD): Physiological, mental or behavioral disturbances as a result of experiencing life-threatening, traumatizing event or events.
+Post-Traumatic Stress Disorder (PTSD): Physiological, mental, or behavioral disturbances that result from experiencing life-threatening, traumatizing event or events.

 Schizoaffective Disorder: Condition with symptoms of both a mood and a thought disorder.

 Schizophrenia: Thought disorder with difficulties differentiating reality from fantasy.
-Common symptoms can include delusions, aural and visual hallucinations, disordered language/thinking, paranoia, and often withdrawal
+Common symptoms can include delusions, aural and visual hallucinations, disordered thinking and speech, paranoia, and often, social withdrawal.

-Traumatic Brain Injury (TBI): Result of traumatic force that injuries the brain.
+Traumatic Brain Injury (TBI): Result of traumatic force that injures the brain.

-Psychiatrist: Medical Doctor with specialized training and legal ability to prescribe psychoactive medications.
+Psychiatrist: Medical Doctor with specialized training and the legal ability to prescribe psychoactive medications.

-Psychologist: Mental health professional with specialized training in the study of mind and emotions
+Clinical Psychologist: Mental health professional with specialized training in the study of mind and emotions who is able to perform psychological testing.

 INTERVENTIONS

-Acceptance and Commitment Therapy (ACT): Talk therapy used with depression and anxiety issues
+Acceptance and Commitment Therapy (ACT): Talk therapy commonly used with depression and anxiety issues to help identify and clarify someone’s values.
+Can include learning how to practice mindfulness.

-Cognitive Behavioral Therapy (CBT): A psychosocial intervention that stresses challenging cognitive distortions, with a problem- and action-oriented focus
+Cognitive Behavioral Therapy (CBT): An intervention that stresses challenging cognitive distortions, with a problem- and action-oriented focus.

 Dialectical Behavior Therapy (DBT): A CBT variation with a focus on emotional and cognitive regulation through a process of identifying triggers and choosing productive coping skills.
-Used frequently with clients diagnosed as having Borderline Personality Disorder.
+Frequently used with clients diagnosed as having Borderline Personality Disorder.

-Eye Movement Desensitization and Reprocessing (EMDR): A therapy involving moving eyes in specific ways while processing traumatic memories
+Eye Movement Desensitization and Reprocessing (EMDR): A therapy involving processing disturbing images and memories to help the individual move past stuck points in their life.

 NONVERBAL INTEREVENTIONS

-Transcranial Magnetic Stimulation (TMS): Non-intrusive brain stimulation using electromagnetic induction to stimulate nerve cells to improve symptoms of depression.
-Clinical trials are sometimes available at Stanford and perhaps at other research sites as well.
+Repeated Transcranial Magnetic Stimulation (rTMS): Non-invasive brain stimulation using electromagnetic induction to stimulate nerve cells in order to improve symptoms of depression.

 ElectroConvulsive therapy (ECT): Use of a medically-supervised electric current to induce a seizure for mental illness management.